RAPID WEIGHT LOSS

 If you are interested to know more about these essential vitamins and minerals, please read the following articles “Magnesium Deficiency Raises Your Risk of Many Chronic Ailments and Premature Death”, Potassium Plays a Key Role in Your Everyday Functions, and “The Best Food Sources of Potassium”.

 Biotin, also known as vitamin H, helps your body convert food into energy.
 People having ketogenic diet may have biotin deficiency which may be a causative factor for hair fall.

 Eat food which is rich in biotin or you may consider taking a biotin supplement.
 Foods like cauliflower, avocados, mushroom, spinach, cheese, egg yolks, nuts, fish, meat or organ meats are rich in biotin.

 Stress is one of the major reason for several health problems and hair loss due to stress is no exception.
 If you have hair fall during keto diet, taking stress will only aggravate hair fall.

-If you are on ketogenic diet for months and haven’t take a high carb diet for long time, it is high time that you have an occasional high carb day.
+If you are on a ketogenic diet for months and haven’t take a high carb diet for a long time, it is high time that you have an occasional high carb day.
 Many people have benefited from occasional high carb day including me.
-Avoid taking any stress about eating too much carbs, or getting out of ketosis.
+Avoid taking any stress about eating too many carbs, or getting out of ketosis.

 While your body is getting adapted to new keto lifestyle, you need to take extra care of your gut.
-Leaky gut syndrome is very common among people having ketogenic diet as they tend to have less fibrous food and concentrate only on high fat foods.
+A leaky gut syndrome is very common among people having ketogenic diet as they tend to have less fibrous food and concentrate only on high-fat foods.
 This could lead to hair fall in many people.